 “For some people, this may be a good time to explore balance transfer or introductory credit offers,” Griffin says.
 “Transferring balances to a lower interest credit card may reduce monthly payment amounts and help you through a difficult financial time.
 While debt is a financial problem, credit can be a financial tool that can help improve your overall financial health in the long run.”

-A card with a long introductory APR period, like the Citi Simplicity® Card, which offers zero percent interest on purchases for 12 months and balance transfers for 21 months (14.74 – 24.74 percent variable thereafter), may be a good option and give you ample time to pay off your balances.
+A card with a long introductory APR period, like the Citi Simplicity® Card, which offers zero percent interest on purchases for 21 months and balance transfers for 12 months (15.49 – 25.49 percent variable APR thereafter) balance transfers must be completed within 4 months of account opening, may be a good option and give you ample time to pay off your balances.

 Still, make sure to do your research to determine which card may be best for your individual financial situation.